Discards

 It is possible to demonstrate the validity of the proposed approach to guarantee the sustainability of fisheries by addressing:

-Accurate data on discards composition, volumes and fishing zonesdescarte2
+Accurate data on discards composition, volumes and fishing zones

 According to this objective, the aims of iSEAS project are: